Dean Jones (actor)

 Dean Carroll Jones (January 25, 1931 – September 1, 2015) was an American actor.
-He was best known as The Walt Disney Company's main leading man in the 1970s with his roles as Agent Zeke Kelso in That Darn Cat!
+He was best known as the Walt Disney Company's main leading man in the 1970s with his roles as Agent Zeke Kelso in That Darn Cat!
 (1965), Jim Douglas in the Herbie franchise (1969–1997), and with other film companies such as Dr. Herman Varnick in Beethoven (1992).
 He was nominated for a Golden Globe Award for his performance as Albert Dooley in The Million Dollar Duck (1971).
-Jones was also a Grammy Award-winning singer-songwriter.
 In 1995, he was inducted as a Disney Legend for his film work.

 Early life

 Jones was born on January 25, 1931, in Decatur, Alabama, to Andrew Guy Jones, a traveling construction worker, and the former Nolia Elizabeth Wilhite.

 As a student at Riverside High School in Decatur, Jones had his own local radio show, Dean Jones Sings.
 He served in the U.S. Navy during the Korean War, and after his discharge worked at the Bird Cage Theater at Knott's Berry Farm in Buena Park, California.

 Jones attended Asbury College in Wilmore near Lexington, Kentucky.
 A member of its Class of 1953, he did not graduate, but the university in 2003 awarded him an honorary degree.
 On March 4, 2011, he addressed the community during the dedication ceremony of Asbury's Andrew S. Miller Center for Communications Arts.